Selena Gomez's Kidney Donor Proudly Shows Off Her Surgery Scar

-Selena Gomez knows when to lay low and prioritize herself and her health over the headlines.
+Selena Gomez knows when to lay low and prioritise herself and her health over the headlines.
 Which is why it wasn't until last month that we learned that the actress and singer underwent a fully-invasive kidney transplant this summer.
-There weren't even rumors circulating when the singer posted about it on Instagram, revealing that her best friend Francia Raisa was her generous donor.
+There weren't even rumours circulating when the singer posted about it on Instagram, revealing that her best friend Francia Raisa was her generous donor.

 Gomez needed a kidney replacement as the result of her Lupus diagnosis and Raisa, of The Secret Life of the American Teenager stardom, came to her rescue.
 Raisa donated her kidney to Gomez, and now proudly shows off her surgery scar on the red carpet — like the badass BFF she is.